Bilayer Excitons in the Laughlin Fractional Quantum Hall State: Method

 where $\phi_i$ represent the chiral Bose $U(1)$ fields belonging to the charge sector, and $\psi$ represent the neutral Majorana edge mode.
 The matrix $V_{ij}$ represents the inter-mode interaction and velocities of each mode.
 The propagation direction of the charge mode is to the right, thus the Majorana mode is upstream.
 The direction of the neutral Bose modes is set by the ${\bf K}$ matrix.

-With this, we construct a monolayer ${\bf K}$-matrix for the anti-Pfaffian state.
-Note that since ${}^2_0$CF lacks interlayer flux, a bilayer ${\bf K}$-matrix describing the $\nu_{\text{total}}=3/8+3/8$ state is simply a block diagonal matrix of the monolayer $\nu=3/8$ state.
+With this, we construct a monolayer ${\bf K}$-matrix for the anti-Pfaffian state. { We closely follow the analysis from Ref. \onlinecite{hutasoit2017enigma}.} Note that since ${}^2_0$CF lacks interlayer flux, a bilayer ${\bf K}$-matrix describing the $\nu_{\text{total}}=3/8+3/8$ state is simply a block diagonal matrix of the monolayer $\nu=3/8$ state.
 In the composite fermion picture, the state can be described as a daughter state of two $\Lambda$ levels completely filled with CF-electrons and half of one of the $\Lambda$ levels is filled with CF-holes.
 This results in a $3\times 3$ ${\bf K}_{\text{CF}}$-matrix of composite fermions.
 We then attach $2$ flux quanta to obtain the physical ${\bf K}$-matrix as ${\bf K} = {\bf K}_{\text{CF}}+2{\bf J}_{3}$, resulting in,

 where ${\bf J}_{3}$ is a $3\times 3$ constant matrix of ones.
 The ${\bf K}$-matrix defines the $U(1)$ charged sector.
 We tensor this with a neutral anti-chiral part of the Ising CFT, which together defines the edge state structure of the anti-Pfaffian state \cite{hutasoit2017enigma,Mukherjee2012Pfaffian}.
 There are four chiral modes on the edge: two downstream bosonic modes, and two upstream, a bosonic and a Majorana mode.
-The edge structure determines the thermal Hall conductance which we compute later.
+The edge structure determines the thermal Hall conductance that can be straightforwardly extended to bilayer systems from the monolayer case \cite{hutasoit2017enigma}.

 We now look at the quasiparticle content of the theory.
 The operators in the Ising CFT are divided into three topological classes each of which are represented by the primary operators in the CFT \cite{hansson2017quantum}.
 The primary operators of the Ising CFT are, ${\bf 1}$ (Vacuum sector), $\psi$ (Fermion sector), and $\sigma$ (Ising vortex sector).
 The non-Abelian nature of the state can be seen from the non-trivial fusion rules computed via the operator product expansions of the primary fields,